ncatlab/nlab-content/pages/0/2/5/2/2520/content.md

   where $j_\infty(\phi) = (\phi, \partial_i \phi, \cdots)$ is the jet-prolongation of $\phi$ (the collection of all its higher partial derivatives).

-Consider action functional for on a configuration space of [[smooth function]]s from the line to a [[smooth manifold]] $X$.
+Consider action functional on a configuration space of [[smooth function]]s from the line to a [[smooth manifold]] $X$.

 We can consider